upstart-gg/souvenir/docs/guide/quick-start.md

 const tools = createSouvenirTools(souvenir);
 ```

 That's it!
-You now have 2 tools:
+You now have 3 tools:
 - `storeMemory` - Store important information
 - `searchMemory` - Search past memories (with configurable retrieval strategies)
+- `deleteMemory` - Delete specific memories by node ID

 ### 3. Use in Your Agent